 4. Oil Treatments for Combination Hair

 Combination hair is usually oily at the roots, with the ends being drier.
-Often times, this can be a result of sun damage, chemical treatments or heat damage, just to name a few.
+Often times, this can be a result of sun damage, chemical treatments or heat damage, just to name a few causes.
 These damaging effects can interfere with your sebum production and its ability to work its way down the hair strands on its own.
-With an oil treatment, you’re basically hiring a co-worker to assist sebum with the tasks your hair cannot carry out on its own.
+However, with an oil treatment, you’re basically hiring a co-worker to assist sebum with the tasks your hair cannot carry out on its own.
 Use oils like coconut oil which can protect and replenish the hair by penetrating the hair shaft, delivering vitamins as well as fatty acids that are beneficial to the overall health of your locks.

 Hair oil treatments for natural hair can do wonders to treat dry and damaged strands.
 Oil treatments create a sealant on the follicles to protect them from harsh winter weather and with time help a dry, flaky scalp.
 Major bonus: These treatments are super affordable, and once you master a few tips you’ll have a new and easy hair care product that will quickly be a part of your hair care regimen.

 Rich in antioxidants, coconut oil helps to improve scalp health, soften the hair, while also adding shine to your locks.
 Get coconut oil in your hair every day by using a shampoo and conditioner infused with coconut oil, such as in Suave Coconut Oil Infusion Damage Repair Shampoo and Conditioner.